 The Local Security Authority component within Windows maintains a count of the consecutive failed logon attempts by security principals from their last successful authentication.
-When the number of consecutive failed logon attempts is larger than the policy for failed logon attempts, which ranges from 0 (never lockout the account) to 999, Windows 8.1 will lockout the user account and Windows Phone will wipe the user data from the device.
+When the number of consecutive failed logon attempts is larger than the policy for failed logon attempts, which ranges from 0 (never lockout the account) to 999, Windows 8.1 will lockout the user account.
 Interactive logons are done on the secure desktop, which does not allow other programs to run, and therefore prevents automated password guessing.
 In addition, the Windows logon component enforces a one second delay between every failed logon with an increased delay after several consecutive logon failures.